 - Review them to see if two or more aliases have the same name.

-- Change them if they are similar.
+- Revise the sentence if they are similar.

 - Run the code again.

-4. Ensure Correct Syntax
+4. Ensure proper syntax.

 Follow the steps below to review your syntax in Webpack: